Graph Neural Network Interatomic Potential Ensembles with Calibrated Aleatoric and Epistemic Uncertainty on Energy and Forces: Introduction

 \section{Introduction}

 Accurate and computationally inexpensive machine learning (ML) potentials are increasingly being used to accelerate atomic structure optimization and molecular dynamics simulations by iteratively predicting and applying interatomic energies and forces~\citep{dral2020, lilienfeld2020}.
 This development has the potential to revolutionise disciplines of computational chemistry such as predicting molecular properties and structures, predicting reaction mechanisms and networks, as well as discovering new materials, e.g., for energy conversion and storage of renewable energy.
 In these settings, it is crucial to asses the confidence of predictions and to detect when predictions are unreliable, to avoid wrong or misleading results by either ending the simulation early or enabling recovery by falling back to higher fidelity but also more computationally expensive methods, such as density functional theory (DFT)~\citep{peterson2017}.
 Uncertainty quantification (UQ) methods can enable assessment of the confidence in predictions and thus make applications of ML potentials more robust and reliable.
 To ensure uncertainty estimates are useful and informative, they need to be calibrated, i.e. there should be an agreement between the predictive distribution and the empirical distribution.
-Especially if the uncertainty is expected to indicate the range of plausible values of the predictions.
+Especially if the predicted uncertainty is expected to indicate the range of plausible values.
+For example in a screening application where candidate materials are filtered for specific useful properties, instances with poor point estimates but with high uncertainty could still potentially be interesting and should not be discarded.
 Good calibration thus ensures that ML-based uncertainty estimates are interpretable and actionable, and enable the selection of a suitable confidence threshold for a given application on the original unit scale of the quantity of interest.